polymathrobotics/oci/paperspace-cli/README.md

 You can generate an API Keys by going to "My Account > Team settings" then click on the "API Keys" tab.

-<p class="callout info">Make sure you install "jq" the command line json processor: "sudo apt-get update && sudo apt-get install jq"</p>
+<p class="callout info">Make sure you install jq the command line json processor: sudo apt-get update && sudo apt-get install jq</p>

 Many commands require user input, so it is recommended to pass the `--interactive` and `--tty` flags as well: